World Cancer Research Fund’s Privacy notice

 - providing information about cancer prevention and healthy living

-- by sending postal, email marketing, telephone marketing and fundraising asks which further the aims and objectives of WCRF
+- by sending postal or telephone marketing and fundraising asks which further the aims and objectives of WCRF

 - processing donations and payments